 How will the courses be offered and who will be teaching them?

 All instruction will be delivered via the Internet.
 All programs will be delivered in English.
-The International AuD-Bridge Degree Program includes utilization of Salus Blackboard portal to deliver web-based instruction to students.
+The AuD Online Bridge degree program includes utilization of Salus Blackboard portal to deliver web-based instruction to students.
 Instruction will consist of weekly, asynchronous, two-hour teaching and half hour review of postings, combined with asynchronous threaded discussion with students.

-The faculty members for the International AuD-Bridge degree program are leading academics and professionals with particular expertise in their field of study, who are internationally recognized and have contributed significantly to the knowledge base of audiology and hearing science.
+The faculty members for the AuD Online Bridge degree program are leading academics and professionals with particular expertise in their field of study, who are internationally recognized and have contributed significantly to the knowledge base of audiology and hearing science.

 Will there be a specific day and time that the student will be required to log-in to the course?